kylebrackman/RentAll/README.md

 [![Product Name Screen Shot][product-screenshot]](https://rentall-6528b54d3efd.herokuapp.com/allItems)

-RentAll is an application where users can rent out various types of gear, games, or hardware, that others may just need for a few days, or just want to test out!
+GearMate is an application where users can rent out various types of gear, games, or hardware, that others may just need for a few days, or just want to test out!
 Currently, to rent outdoor gear, one must go to a large, corporate, recreational store to rent out low quality equipment for too high of prices.
 Now, users can rent out their gear to whoever may need it!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>